Visit the PtolemAE Project Home Page

 Antiochos IV - Post-Conquest Egyptianized Series of Antioch

-This denomination series consists of five coins with single eagle reverse and no control letters in the eagle's legs, with the eagle facing right and the reignal name of Antiochos Theos Epiphanes.
+This denomination series consists of four coins with single eagle reverse and no control letters in the eagle's legs, with the eagle facing right and the reignal name of Antiochos Theos Epiphanes.
 The time period follows the departure from Egypt by Antiochos IV in about 168BC following his brief conquest and reign with Ptolemy VI at Memphis.
 These coins are listed in Svoronos but they are Seleukid coins issued by Antiochos IV at Antioch following the failure to consolidate the Egyptian conquest.
-The Zeus figure on the largest two coins is not the usual Egyptian Zeus Ammon, rather Zeus Serapis with a laurel wreath and Isis headdress ornament at the top of the head.
-Two coins show the typical Egyptian style Isis head and the smallest coin has the more traditionally Seleukid idealized radiate portrait of Antiochos IV seen on many other bronze issues of Antiochos IV.
+Some believe the coins' issue may have preceded the invasion of Egypt.
+The Zeus figure on the largest type is not the usual Egyptian Zeus Ammon of large 3rd C. BC bronzes, rather Zeus laureate.
+The second size has (Zeus) Serapis with a laurel wreath and Isis headdress ornament at the top of the head.
+That type is not known on any Egyptian issue.
+The Isis portrait type is closest to a contemporary Egyptian design.
+The smallest coin has a traditionally Seleukid idealized radiate portrait seen on many other bronze issues of Antiochos IV.
 The other unusual feature on all of these is that the single closed-wing standing eagle faces right rather than the almost ubiquitously left-facing corresponding type on actual Ptolemaic bronzes.

 gae423_o